ScordinoD1994/g1-2025-website/docs/_pages/Data Gathering.md

 From SteamChart, using <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">Beautiful Soup</a>, we scraped <var> all-time peak </var> which represents the maximum number of concurrent players for a game starting from the release date.

-Finally, from Backloggd we scraped the following data:
+From Backloggd, using also Beautiful Soup, we scraped the following data:

 <ul class = "in_text_list">
     <li> <var> Played </var>: number of times a game has been played </li>